node-hive/hive_layout/README.md

 ## The Javascript helper

 Javascript can be annotated and embedded via helpers.
 Just list javascript in an array in your action or layout configuration file.
+Javascript manifests can be included in the configuration files of actions, hives, and layouts.

 Each javascript entry must contain the following parameters: